Close

 4. Monitor transactions for unusual or suspicious activity.

-For the purpose of this policy and related procedures money laundering is defined as a process of disguising the financial proceeds of crime to conceal their illegal origin.
-Finance of terrorism is defined as any kind of financial support to those who attempt to encourage, plan or engage in terrorism.
+For the purpose of this policy and related procedures, money laundering is defined as a process of disguising the financial proceeds of crime to conceal their illegal origin.
+Finance of terrorism is defined as is any kind of financial support to those who attempt to encourage, plan or engage in terrorism.

 2. AML Compliance officer and duties

-NFR Innovation Inc. designates Mr. Dylan Dix as the Anti-Money Laundering Program Compliance Officer (AMLCO), with full responsibility for its Anti-Money Laundering Program.
+NFR Innovation Inc. designates Dylan Dix as the Anti-Money Laundering Program Compliance Officer (AMLCO), with full responsibility for its Anti-Money Laundering Program.
 The AMLCO will ensure:

 1. The AML Program is implemented effectively;